 I’ve done what I could to put together the most comprehensive Valheim progression guide on the internet right now.
-I cover everything you need to do to progress all the way from sticks and stones up to black metal at the end of the game.
+I cover everything you need to do to progress from sticks and stones to black metal at the end of the game.

 That’s not much to go off of, though.
-Luckily for you, I’ve got a detailed guide walking you through progressing Valheim from the moment you spawn all the way to the last boss.
+Luckily, I’ve got a detailed guide walking you through progressing Valheim from when you spawn to the last boss.
 I’ve made sure to avoid as many spoilers as possible while writing this, so don’t worry about missing out on too much by reading this guide.

 Part 1 – Getting Started